 Never store your rug in a damp, non-ventilated space.
-Dampness will cause mildew and dry rot in Oriental rugs.
-To store your rug, vacuum it well on both sides, then roll it up (never fold it) in the direction again the pile.
+Dampness will cause mildew and dry rot in Persian/Oriental rugs.
+To store your rug, vacuum it well on both sides, then roll it up in the direction of the pile.
 Your rug has a smooth pile direction (light side) and a rough pile direction (dark side).
 You should roll the rug from the dark side into the rough.
 This way, you will have no crushed pile ridges in the rug when you take it out of storage.
-Now, wrap the rug in a breathable cover (an old bed sheet works well); never use cellophane or plastic.
-Better still, contact us at Persian Rug Cleaners and we will be happy to prepare your rugs for shipment or a long, safe storage.
+Next, wrap the rug in a breathable cover (an old bed sheet works well).
+Never use cellophane or plastic.
+Better still, call us at (972) 733-0400 and we will be happy to prepare your rugs for shipment or a long, safe storage.

-Moths will lay their eggs in the pile of a rug and hatchings will eat away the beauty of your investment.
-Look for small golden colored flying moths about 1/3 inches in length.
-These moths, webbing clothes moths, are the most dangerous to your rugs and other items made of natural fibers (especially wool!).
-They like dark, undisturbed areas, so behind sofas and large furniture are the most vulnerable and should frequently be checked on for moth growth.
+Moths will lay their eggs in the pile of a rug and larvae will eat away at the beauty of your investment.
+Look for small, golden colored flying moths about a third of an inch in length.
+These moths, known as webbing or cloth moths, are the most dangerous to your rugs and other items made of natural fibers (especially wool!).
+They like dark, undisturbed areas, such as areas behind sofas and large furniture.
+These areas are the most vulnerable and should frequently be checked on for moth growth.
 For information on preventing moths in your home, read our moth prevention blog post.
 If you believe your rug is showing signs of moth damage, please call us.

-Long term, direct sunlight will permanently fade the dyes used in your oriental rug.
+Long-term direct sunlight will permanently fade the dyes used in your Oriental rug.
 If direct sunlight cannot be helped, rotate your rug frequently or consider a window tint or shades to limit the amount of direct sunlight that your rug receives.
 Sunlight is most damaging when air humidity is low.
 In Texas, because our humidity is relatively high, the most damaging time of year for rugs that are in areas that receive direct sunlight is in early spring and early winter.
-In Utah and Arizona, for instance, sunlight will be must more damaging to a rug than in Texas.
-Just remember to regularly rotate those rugs in heavy sunlight a
+Simply remember to regularly rotate those rugs in heavy sunlight areas to prevent permanent damage.

-We at Persian Rug Cleaners cannot say enough about the crucial need for proper rug pads.
+At Behnam Rugs, we simply cannot say enough about the crucial need for proper rug pads.
 Rug padding should be under all of your handmade rugs, whether they lay upon hard surfaces or on carpeting.
-First and foremost, proper padding will prevent the rug from slipping which can easily result in injury so it is just safer to take this precaution.
-Additionally, proper padding will add many years of life to your rug by eliminating those waves and wrinkles that in time will turn into tears and splits.
+First and foremost, proper padding will prevent the rug from slipping, which can easily result in injury.
+For your own sake, it is safer to take this precaution.
+Additionally, proper rug pads will add many years of life to your rug by eliminating those waves and wrinkles that in time will turn into tears and splits.
 Each floor requires a different rug pad.
 At Behnam Rugs we can show you the different rug pads that goes with different floor types.

-Over the years, we have used and evaluated dozens of different rug pad materials.
-That said, we can assure our customers we carry the best padding for their needs.
+Over the years, we have used and evaluated dozens of different rug padding materials.
+We can assure our customers that we carry the best padding for their needs.
 The cost is nominal and your rugs will thank you.
 For information on rug padding installation, take a look at our rug installation services or call us for more information.